NexClipper/NexClipper/README.md

 # NexClipper Light
-NexClipper light is host level monitoring tool for docker, DC/OS and Kubernetes without additional longterm data store, and not for container cluster level.
-But it provide almost necessary information to monitor docker instanty.
+NexClipper light is a host level monitoring tool for Docker, DC/OS and Kubernetes without additional longterm data store, and not for container cluster level.
+But it provide almost necessary information to monitor Docker instantly.
 NexClipper Light features the following capabilities:
 * Dashboard
 * Container list